So you’ve got 3 weeks in Colombia…YEAH BUDDY!

 However, it looks like the owners have changed since I went, so make sure to do your research and decide for yourself if it’s worth it.
 It’s a bit of a hassle to get there, so you’ll spend more time and money on transport.

 Option #2.)
-Stay in Cartagena and take island hopping tours each day through the Rosario Islands.
+Stay in Cartagena for 3 days and take island hopping tours each day through the Rosario Islands.
 This is a great way to see lots of places in little time.
 Just be careful to read reviews before choosing your tour company (I’ve heard there are some bad eggs).

 Option #3.)
 Stay at the Casa en el Agua hostel.
 I haven’t made it here myself, but my friends say it’s amazing (see video below to see what I mean)—it’s literally a hostel floating in the middle of the Caribbean sea.
 The main drawback to this option is it’s even farther away than Isla Palma.